 So, don’t lie to yourself.
 Don’t let yourself waste another minute pursuing things that won’t actually fulfill you.

 Worst of all, by stealing your attention, the pursuit of pleasure prevents you from not only striving towards your potential, but from realizing the greater potential of long-term fulfillment.

-It’s not that we should ignore feelings of pleasure (no, those are there for a reason, usually), but it’s that pleasure isn’t the only thing to pay attention to—and it definitely isn’t the first priority of a good life.
+It’s not that we should ignore feelings of pleasure (no, those are there for a reason, usually 3), but it’s that pleasure isn’t the only thing to pay attention to—and it definitely isn’t the first priority of a good life.

 It’s a trap.
 We can do better.

 Yes, this is hard.
 It’s easier to optimize for the shorter term, but only when your habit is already impatience.

-1) change the habit (and things will get far easier once long term pursuits become your new habit);
+1) change the habit— and things will get far easier once long term pursuits become your new habit, I promise;

 2) be permanently dissatisfied in the pursuit of a distraction that won’t actually fulfill you.

-Unfortunately, I know of almost no one young that’s strengthened themselves in this way.
-Be the rare, valuable person that has.
+Unfortunately, I know of almost no one young that’s strengthened themselves in this way, so be the rare, valuable person that has.

 Do you have comments on or disagreements with this essay?
-I’d love to hear your thoughts.
+Please steelman opposing viewpoints, I’d love to hear your thoughts.